vdemeester/xmonad-config/README.md

 * dmenu (suckless-tools on debian)

 I'm using [debian](http://debian.org) testing with the haskell package from unstable (which are quite stable).
+I am using `cabal-install` on debian stable to get the last version on ghc 6.
 This configuration should works on any other Linux distribution (or even *BSD* and other unixes).

 ## Try it